buda-base/ia-import-test/buda1/README.md

-To produce the test for work with rid `XXX` run
+To produce the test for image instance with rid `XXX` run

 ```sh
 mkdir XXX